 – Founding Artistic Director, Performer, Instructor

-Julia Langenberg is a professional aerial performer, choreographer, and instructor, consistently performing for national and international companies for 10 years.
+Julia Langenberg is a professional aerial performer, choreographer, and instructor, consistently performing for national and international companies for 11 years.
+She is a two time US Aerial Championship finalist and a highly sought after coach, recently returning from teaching in Germany, Mexico, the Netherlands, and Italy.
 After dancing on the sides of buildings for several years as a core company member with Blue Lapis Light, Julia became the principal aerialist at SeaWorld San Antonio, where she performed for 3 years above whales and dolphins on silks, lyra, bungee/trapeze, and harness in the shows “VIVA!” and “Azul”

-Cirque du Soleil contacts Julia several times a year to employ her talents for their shows.
 Locally, Julia’s aerial artistry has been commissioned by Luminaria, the San Antonio Zoo, McNay Art Museum, San Antonio Convention Center, TEDx, Nimble Arts, MOTH Poetic Circus, and Cirque Imagination.
 The Artist Foundation of San Antonio awarded Julia two grants, one for an Original Production and the second is the Tobin Grand Prize for Artistic Excellence.
-Julia is a judge for aerial championships/festivals and is a two time finalist in the US Aerial Championships silks division.
+The organization Awesome SA awarded Julia a grant to create a vertical dance wall in Aerial Horizon’s new studio.
+Julia serves as a judge for aerial championships/festivals across the US and abroad.

 Julia is a graduate of the New England Center for Circus Arts, where she mastered aerial fabric, lyra, trapeze, and rope, while expanding her expertise with experience on Chinese pole, acrobatics, tumbling, sling, and an invented ground apparatus called a “halo.”
-As a dancer, Julia performed with a variety of national modern dance companies and taught ballroom at the Arthur Murray Dance Studios.
-She also earned a vocal scholarship and graduated from St. Olaf College with a Bachelor of Music degree in Vocal Performance.
+As a dancer, Julia performed with a variety of national modern dance companies and taught all styles of ballroom dance.
+She earned a vocal scholarship and graduated from St. Olaf College with a Bachelor of Music degree in Vocal Performance.
 Julia went on to sing with the Austin Lyric Opera and the Grammy nominated choir, Conspirare.

-Julia serves as an instructor at Northwest Vista College, where she created and teaches one of the only college level Aerial Dance courses in the nation.
-She is a guest aerial instructor at St. Olaf College, Palo Alto College, Brownsville Dance Center, Trinity University, and Texas State University.
+Julia created and taught one of the only college level Aerial Dance courses in the nation Northwest Vista College and she is a guest aerial instructor at St. Olaf College, Palo Alto College, Brownsville Dance Center, Trinity University, and Texas State University.
 Julia enjoys helping her students transform their lives by conquering their fears and fitness goals and encouraging their airborne creativity.

 As the Artistic Director of Aerial Horizon, Julia and her company are known for creating innovative and meaningful art on the ground and in the air.
-Students from across Texas are seeking out training with Aerial Horizon’s coaches and Julia’s teaching and performances can be found across the country.
+She is truly grateful for her extensive career in the aerial arts and she loves her job!

 Elise “Teddy” Sipos